Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Cloth diaper starter stash checklist infographic showing six essentials including diapers covers wet bags detergent sprayer and cloth wipes with quantity badges

-Starter stash essentials: The six items you need before the first wash day — and the quantities that support a 2-to-3-day laundry cycle without running short.
+Starter stash essentials: The six items you need before the first wash day, with quantities that support a 2-to-3-day laundry cycle without running short.

+A cloth diaper starter stash is the collection of diapers, covers, wet bags, and accessories that supports a 2-to-3-day wash cycle with enough buffer for delays.
 The biggest beginner mistake is buying too many of one type before knowing which works for your baby.
-Newborn bodies vary significantly in size and output — what works brilliantly for one baby leaks on another.
-A mixed trial stash before committing fully is a practical approach.
+A mixed trial stash before committing fully is the practical approach.

 • 4–6 waterproof covers — if using prefolds or fitteds.
 Covers can be reused between changes when not soiled.

-• 2–3 wet bags — one for home (hanging or pail style), one for the diaper bag, one to rotate through wash.
+• 2–3 wet bags — one for home, one for the diaper bag, one to rotate through wash.

-• Cloth-safe detergent — standard detergents with fabric softeners, optical brighteners, or heavy fragrance degrade elastic and waterproofing.
-Unscented plant-based formulas work well for most water types.
+• Cloth-safe detergent — standard detergents with fabric softeners or optical brighteners degrade elastic and waterproofing.
+Unscented free-and-clear formulas work well for most water types.

 • Diaper sprayer — optional for newborns (breastfed newborn stool is water-soluble and goes straight in the wash), but strongly recommended once solids begin.

 • Cloth wipes — 30 or more recommended.
-They store with the diapers, go into the same wash, and clean more effectively than disposable wipes with plain warm water.
+They store with the diapers, go in the same wash, and clean more effectively with plain warm water.

 ✅ Trial stash approach